daveabrock/daveabrock.github.io/_posts/2020-07-25-dev-discussions-jeremy-likness-1.markdown

 We’d call tech support, and they’d come over and basically break into a command line and restart the app.
 I decided to close the loop and fix it myself, and when IT figured out what I was doing, they called me up. **I expected to get disciplined but instead was offered a job in IT.** It was a night shift position mostly focused on reloading printer cartridges in refrigerator-sized printers, but that gave me time to study the language they used, RPG, and eventually earn a spot on the programming team.

-To make a short story boring, I worked at various positions and had job titles ranging from Technical Team Lead to Director of IT.
+I worked at various positions and had job titles ranging from Technical Team Lead to Director of IT.
 I even owned my own company for a few years.
 It was an online fitness business that I scaled up doing online coaching, delivering seminars and selling CDs and books.

 I sold the company when I had the opportunity to join a startup focused on custom hotspot portals back in 2006.
 My first day there, the CEO took me to Ikea, bought a desk then dropped me off at a loft in downtown Atlanta.
 “Find a spot you like, assemble the desk and get to work.”
 The company later pivoted to mobile device management.

-After five years of startup mode working 12 hour days and most weekends, I had to make a change.
+After five years of startup mode working 12-hour days and most weekends, I had to make a change.
 I left the company with nothing vested and they were acquired a few years later for $1.5 billion.
 I was very proud of the infrastructure and product I helped build to position them for the acquisition, but also extremely happy to have my health, time, and sanity back.

 I went into consulting at a company named Wintellect that was entirely remote.
 I went from not being home for weeks at a time to being home all the time, and working over 80 hours a week to 40-hour weeks with bonuses if I had to work more.
 This strengthened my relationship with my wife and daughter and taught me the importance of balance.
-I was invited by another local Atlanta company to build their application consulting practice and joined as their director of application development. **Over three years, I built up a multi-million dollar practice and had the opportunity to hire and mentor some amazing developers.**
+I was invited by another local Atlanta company to build their application consulting practice and joined as their director of application development.
+Over three years, I built up a multi-million dollar practice and had the opportunity to hire and mentor some amazing developers.

 I was very happy in that role and regularly ignored recruiting emails, but one came in from Microsoft and I couldn’t ignore it. **I watched the positive cultural transformation under Satya Nadella over social media and just a week earlier had told my wife, “Some great things are happening at Microsoft.”
 The timing was perfect, so I thought, “It can’t hurt to try.”**